MarcinMM/Dungeon-Dweller/README.markdown

 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 Or not even working right now.
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.

+# UPDATES 8/8/2011

+* Completed splats with minimal tilemap, added critical chance for extra splat.
+* Completed splattermap randomization engine.
+This same technique should allow for clutter randomization as well (make it a DecorGraphic class and draw on level load).
+* Added MonsterGraphic (untested) for player/NPC overlay purposes.
+Similar to DecorGraphic but using spritemap entities as single graphics rather than tilemaps.
+* Mouseover info on items, as NPCs.

 # UPDATES 8/7/2011